Co-designing the Deep End NENC

 Mental health IN the Deep EnD (MINDED) pilot evaluation: Embedding new models of mental health care in primary care

-Research contact: Dr Jayne Jefferies, Post-doctoral Qualitative Researcher, Newcastle University
+Research contact: Dr Jayne Jeffries, Qualitative Researcher, Newcastle University

-In stage 1 (Sept 2022 – Mar 2023) we will focus on the recruitment of primary care staff, including time to build relationships and trust with key contacts within each practice.
-Qualitative interviews of up to one hour via an online platform with GPs, clinical psychology team, nurses, practice manager, PCN worker/s, front desk, telephone support etc will vary depending on the practice structure.
-Eight interviews have been conducted to date (Nov 2022).
+- Recruitment wave 1: professionals working in general practice (Sept 2022 – Mar 2023).
+Focusing on time to build relationships and trust with key contacts in each practice, to conduct qualitative interviews of up to one hour via an online platform with GPs, psychology team, nurses, managers, PCN worker/s, front desk, telephone support etc, which will vary depending on the practice structure.
+Interviews n = 22.

 You can watch a video about the MINDED evaluation here.